 The Association topped the 300 mark in Member Clubs, finishing the year with 318.

-The GSGA’s web site, www.gsga.org, was launched.
-The site has undergone several redesigns since its initial launch, with the most recent in 2012.
+The GSGA’s website, www.gsga.org, was launched.
+The site has undergone several redesigns since its initial launch, with the most recent in 2018.

 GSGA introduced two new women’s competitions - the Georgia Women’s Match Play Championship and GSGA Senior Women’s Championship.
 Alpharetta’s Leigh Turner won the first Match Play title and McDonough’s Patsy Ehret was the inaugural Senior Women’s champion.